Did you know that approximately 9.2% of children have anxiety? This is a 27% increase from years before 2016 (Lebrun-Harris, 2022).

 To help students identify their anxiety triggers, I love using this interactive activity.
 It let’s students explore 24 scenarios and determine whether the situation would make them feel calm, nervous, or panicked.
 From there, they can identify the 6 triggers that panic them the most.

-How to Help Students Deal with Anxiety
+How to Help Students Cope with Anxiety

 Make Classrooms a Safe Space